"I see no difference."

 -- Snape looking at Hermione's giant teeth after being hit by Densaugeo (GF18)

-Causes the victim’s teeth to enlarge grotesquely.
+Densaugeo is the incantation of a spell which causes the victim’s teeth to enlarge grotesquely.

 References from the canon

 - Hermione was hit by this spell from the wand of Draco Malfoy.
-Draco and Harry had begun fighting in the corridor, but the curses missed and hit Hermione and Goyle (GF18)
+Draco and Harry had begun fighting in the corridor, but the curses missed and hit Hermione and Goyle (GF18).

 - Madam Pomfrey was able to not only fix Hermione's teeth, but to make them smaller, saving Hermione's from wearing Muggle braces (GF23).